axibase/atsd/api/network/csv.md

 Lines are parsed and converted into commands as they are received, without buffering.

 The client can keep a persistent connection.
-To prevent the server from timing out an idle connection, set read timeout to a desired threshold with the `o` field.
+To prevent the server from timing out an idle connection, customize the read timeout with the `o` field.

 ## Syntax